nellmedina/keycloak-docker/README.md

 2. Run `docker-compose up`

-3. Then add a new socket-binding element to the socket-binding-group element of Keycloak `standalone.xml`
+3. Inside the keycloak container, add a new socket-binding element to the socket-binding-group element of Keycloak `standalone.xml`

 ```xml
 <socket-binding-group name="standard-sockets" default-interface="public"